National Institute of Standards and Technology: Directors

 Since 1989, the director of NIST has been a Presidential appointee and is confirmed by the United States Senate.
 Since 1989, the average tenure of NIST directors has fallen from 11 years to 2 years in duration.
 Since the 2011 reorganization of NIST, the director also holds the title of Under Secretary of Commerce for Standards and Technology.
-Seventeen individuals have officially held the position, in addition to seven acting directors who have served on a temporary basis.
+Eighteen individuals have officially held the position, in addition to seven acting directors who have served on a temporary basis.

 Patents

 NIST holds patents on behalf of the Federal government of the United States, with at least one of them being custodial to protect public domain use, such as one for a Chip-scale atomic clock, developed by a NIST team as part of a DARPA competition.

 Controversy regarding NIST standard SP 800-90

 In September 2013, both The Guardian and The New York Times reported that NIST allowed the National Security Agency (NSA) to insert a cryptographically secure pseudorandom number generator called Dual EC DRBG into NIST standard SP 800-90 that had a kleptographic backdoor that the NSA can use to covertly predict the future outputs of this pseudorandom number generator thereby allowing the surreptitious decryption of data.
 Both papers report that the NSA worked covertly to get its own version of SP 800-90 approved for worldwide use in 2006.

 The whistle-blowing document states that "eventually, NSA became the sole editor".
 The reports confirm suspicions and technical grounds publicly raised by cryptographers in 2007 that the EC-DRBG could contain a kleptographic backdoor (perhaps placed in the standard by NSA).

 NIST responded to the allegations, stating that "NIST works to publish the strongest cryptographic standards possible" and that it uses "a transparent, public process to rigorously vet our recommended standards".
 The agency stated that "there has been some confusion about the standards development process and the role of different organizations in it...The National Security Agency (NSA) participates in the NIST cryptography process because of its recognized expertise.
 NIST is also required by statute to consult with the NSA."

 Recognizing the concerns expressed, the agency reopened the public comment period for the SP800-90 publications, promising that "if vulnerabilities are found in these or any other NIST standards, we will work with the cryptographic community to address them as quickly as possible".
 Due to public concern of this cryptovirology attack, NIST rescinded the EC-DRBG algorithm from the NIST SP 800-90 standard.